 The gap between Senior and Principal Engineer extends far beyond tenure.
 It encompasses the scope of impact, strategic ownership, and compensation that reflect these expanded responsibilities:

-Strategic and Tactical Focus
+Strategic and tactical focus

 Senior engineers translate product requirements into working systems.
 Your day starts with stand-ups, continues through feature implementation and code reviews, and ends with mentoring teammates through technical challenges.
 You own the execution quality of specific projects and ensure your team ships reliable software.